Qyuzet/hci-lab-javajam/README.md

 # JavaJam Coffee House - HCI Lab Project

 Welcome to the **JavaJam Coffee House** website project!
 This project is part of a lab exercise for the Human-Computer Interaction (HCI) course.
 The purpose of this project is to demonstrate the use of HTML and CSS to create a responsive and aesthetically pleasing website for a fictional coffee house called JavaJam.
+[TRY NOW!](https://qyuzet.github.io/hci-lab-javajam/)

 ![JavaJam Coffee House](images/javajamlogo.jpg)